GU-CLASP/GU-CLASP.github.io/content/pages/people/iines-turunen/index.md

 ---
 name: "Iines Turunen"
 role: 5
-title: "past administrator"
+title: "Administrator"
 ---
-Iines Turunen is a past administrator at CLASP
+Iines Turunen is a past administrator at CLASP.